gocomu/cli/README.md

 └── output/
 ```

-For gocomu itself as well as new created cli projects we use [`clir` library](https://github.com/leaanthony/clir).
-You can find detailed instructions on how to use it [on author's website](https://clir.leaanthony.com/).
+Your newly created project uses [`clir` library](https://github.com/leaanthony/clir).
+You can find detailed instructions on how to use it at [author's website](https://clir.leaanthony.com/).

 #### GUI